About the Journal

 - Patent strategies and value analysis

-- Application of other tools, theories related to or can be integrated with innovation methods.
+- Theories and applications of design tools, related to or can be integrated with innovation methods.

 Peer Review Process